-Find out where you can observe manatees in the wild, one of most unique things to do in Florida by beginning this adventure in Citrus County, known as the Manatee Capital of the World.
+Find out where you can see wild manatees in Florida, one of the most unique things to do by beginning this adventure in Citrus County, known as the Manatee Capital of the World.

 Visitors to the Sunshine State may have peered through a glass window or into an enclosed tank to observe Florida’s official state marine mammal, the manatee.
-But did you know that there are places you can see these magnificent creatures in the wild?
+But did you know that there are places you can see wild manatees in Florida?

 Observing manatees is one of many unique things to do in Florida, and is often found at the top of many bucket lists.